wilas/vbkick/docs/POSTINSTALL.md

 Run postinstall scripts during kickstarting process in chroot environment.

-postinstall_transport and postinstall_launch options in the definition.cfg are not required in this method:
+postinstall_transport and postinstall_launch options in the vbmachine.cfg are not required in this method:
 ```
 postinstall_launch=("")
 postinstall_transport=("")